jwhitlow45/boundedBufferQueue/README.md

 ### Preference for Producer Threads

-During testing, it became obvious that the thread scheduler for Ubuntu 21.10 was giving preference to the producer threads over the consumer threads.
+During testing, it became obvious that the thread scheduler for Linux was giving preference to the producer threads over the consumer threads.
 Across all queue sizes, sleep range differentials of 0 (equivalent sleep ranges) led to producer halt rates anywhere from 12% to 25% and consumer halt rates of 0%.
 This preference for producers becomes even more apparent when looking at Figures 4-6.
 The consumer halt rate does not rise above 0% until the producer sleep range is 100 ms greater than the consumer sleep range.
 This initially appeared to be because the first generated thread was a producer (threads are created in an alternating pattern of producer then consumer), however rerunning the tests with consumers as the first threads in the pattern did not show any statistically significant difference in results.

 ### Producer/Consumer Halt Rate Increases with more negative/positive Sleep Range Differential